minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 analysed, since these contributions are not only large in volume but also in distribution, as stated in the Introduction.

-//  plot about number of representatives who receive contribution

 The six bills chosen for this paper are the following: The 2013, 113th congressional session, Rollcall Vote 601 of Bill Number: H. R. 2728.
 The Protecting States' Rights to Promote American Energy Security Act would preserve